 How much petrol or diesel will I need?

 To calculate how much fuel you'll need for a given journey, enter the distance (in miles) you will be covering on your journey, and the estimated MPG of your vehicle into our fuel mileage calculator above and press calculate.

 This petrol and diesel fuel calculator will help you estimate how much it will cost to fill up your car so you can budget fuel costs for your trip or allow you to split costs between friends or family.

 To work out how many Miles Per Gallon (MPG) you are really getting from your vehicle, enter the cost of the fuel (in pence per litre), how much you spent on the fuel (in pounds), and how far you travelled (in miles) into our MPG calculator above and press calculate.

 This fuel consumption calculator allows you to see how efficient your car is at different speeds and in different driving conditions.
 It also allows you to compare how efficient your vehicle is with other cars in its class.

 Looking for other ways to save money and keeping running costs low?
-View our motoring guides on Caring For Your Lease Vehicle for tips on tyre safety, fuel economy, car security and winter care.
+As a stock lease car specialist, we have a wide range of motoring guides on Caring For Your Lease Vehicle for tips on tyre safety, fuel economy, car security and winter care.